 Day 6: After arriving in the afternoon by train, an evening departure from Delhi.

 ACCOMMODATION: Generally excellent, with one night in moderate accommodation within Corbett NP, and two nights on sleeper trains on the extension.
-All have private bathrooms, except on the overnight sleeper train.
+Several nights on this trip will be spent in a former Maharaja’s palace!
+All hotels have private bathrooms and most have 24h electricity, except on the overnight sleeper train.